pivot-access-ltd/bma-offline-docs/src/about-vm-hosting-5068.md

 <a href="https://discourse.maas.io/uploads/default/original/2X/2/253afc122d61145be656bb5c3811f9b6c6caa708.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/2/253afc122d61145be656bb5c3811f9b6c6caa708.png"></a>
 [/tab]
+[tab version="snap-3.2,deb-3.2,snap-3.1,deb-3.1,snap-3.0,deb-3.0" view="CLI"]
+Please use the UI interface to interact with LXD VM hosts, by selecting "UI" from the dropdown above.
+[/tab]
 [tab version="deb-2.9#cli,deb-2.9#ui,snap-2.9#cli,snap-2.9#ui," view=""]
+LXD VM hosts are not available in MAAS version 2.9.
+Please upgrade to MAAS version 3.0 or greater to access this functionality.

 <a href="#heading--about-lxd-vs-libvirt"><h2 id="heading--about-lxd-vs-libvirt">About LXD (Beta) vs. libvirt</h2></a>

 Libvirt KVMs and LXD VMs are both based on the same underlying virtualisation technology, QEMU.
 Unlike libvirt KVMs, though, LXD VMs can be managed without requiring SSH access to the VM host.
 LXD are remotely accessed via secure HTTP transport, which provides better security for LXD-based VMs.
 In addition, LXD has a better API, and is part of a much larger constellation of enterprise software, offering a wider range of future features and use cases.
 [/tab]
+[/tabs

 <a href="#heading--about-vms-and-numa"><h2 id="heading--about-vms-and-numa">About VMs and NUMA</h2></a>